Jack Bodine

 The course focused on teaching software engineering principles like SCRUM, Git, and team collaboration.
 Additionally, we learned useful programming tools relevant to web development, including JavaScript and PHP.

-Web Development, Javascript, Php
+Web Development, JavaScript, Php